Who is Commonwealth Financial Systems?

 Should I contact or pay Commonwealth Financial Systems?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Commonwealth Financial Systems for millions of clients nationwide.
+The most effective way to deal with Commonwealth Financial Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Commonwealth Financial Systems on behalf of their clients.

 Will Commonwealth Financial Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the Commonwealth Financial Systems debt and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Commonwealth Financial Systems again.

 Most debt collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and Commonwealth Financial Systems does too.

-Your Rights When Dealing with Commonwealth Financial Systems, Inc.
+Your Rights When Dealing with Commonwealth Financial Systems

 - It is a violation of federal law for Commonwealth Financial Systems to report inaccurate or incomplete information on your credit report.